10 Strategies for Pet Tax Deductions

 • Any travel related to breeding the animal (for instance, to breed exotic or rare animals or to acquire delicate or fragile breeding materials such as horse semen).

 To qualify for the deduction, the animal breeding operation must be a legitimate business and not a hobby (see above).
 Thus, the breeding activity must be conducted with the intent of making a profit.
-But, with the proper documentation and information, animal breeders can receive the tax benefits they deserve while also ensuring the success of their business.
+With the proper documentation and information, animal breeders can receive the tax benefits they deserve while also ensuring the success of their business.

 According to the IRS, expenses must be ordinary and necessary for the operation of the business and must be incurred with the intent of making a profit.
 As a pet trainer, your expertise and reasoning for the purpose of your own pet in the operation will be important to justify the expense.
 Make sure you properly document your position in an effort to take such write-offs.